There Is No Substitute for Bitters

 The Big Deal About Bitters

-As you’ve just demonstrated, aromatic bitters even out and balance and amplify the drink’s components, bringing out the best in each of them and creating a seamless whole.
+As you’ve just discovered, aromatic bitters even out and balance and amplify a cocktail's components, bringing out the best in each of them and creating a seamless whole.
 They complete the cocktail.
 And they are indispensable.

 Aromatic Bitters, Defined